TomPrograms/cleanscript/Readme.md

 ### Variable Assignment

-Variable assignment works the same as pure Javascript, with `const`, `let` and `var` types, and no type supported.
+Variable assignment works the same as Javascript, with `const`, `let` and `var` variable declarations supported as well as variable reassignments.

 ```
 var a = "a";